kagisearch/kagi-docs/docs/kagi/search-details/search-sources.md

 **Kagi focuses on users, not advertisers**: This user-centric approach significantly enhances our ability to highlight high-quality search results.
 For instance, we effectively mitigate SEO spam by downranking websites reliant on ads or trackers.
 Since these spam websites predominantly monetize through ads, they become easily detectable.

 Our consistent strategy of combating ads in all forms prioritizes high-quality web results.

-Features such as [promoting and blocking domains](https://help.kagi.com/kagi/features/website-info-personalized-results.html#viewport) and [search lenses](https://help.kagi.com/kagi/features/lenses.html) enable users to tailor their search results.
+On top of that, product features such as [promoting and blocking domains](https://help.kagi.com/kagi/features/website-info-personalized-results.html#viewport) and [search lenses](https://help.kagi.com/kagi/features/lenses.html) enable users to tailor their search results.

 The most promoted and blocked domains among Kagi users can be seen [here](https://kagi.com/stats).